Career Options

 What Are My Career Options and Job Description as a Dental Assistant?

 Dental assistants greatly increase the efficiency of the dentist in the delivery of quality oral health care and are valuable members of the dental care team.
-If you have strong communication skills, enjoy working with your hands as well as your mind and want a career with responsibility, dental assisting is for you.
+If you enjoy working with your hands as well as your mind and want a career with responsibility, dental assisting is for you.

 Job Description